RevenueCat/iOS-Subscription-Testing/basics/production.md

 4. Wait a minute or two to give Apple time to add the cancelation to the payment queue
 5. Re-open the app

-At this point the cancelation event should be read from the payment queue and the app should revert to the unsubscribed state.
+At this point auto-renew should be disabled on the receipt and the app should revert to the unsubscribed state after the current subscription period ends.

 **Testing refunds:**